A Role of Environmental Complexity on Representation Learning in Deep Reinforcement Learning Agents: Discussion

 {\bf Acknowledgements.}

-We thank Dr. Sarah Creem-Regehr, Dr. Elliot Smith, Dr. Frederick Adler, and Dr. Akil Narayan for helpful discussions of this work.
+This research was partially funded by the National Science Foundation.
+We thank Dr.\ Sarah Creem-Regehr, Dr.\ Elliot Smith, Dr.\ Frederick Adler, and Dr.\ Akil Narayan for helpful discussions of this work.
 The support and resources from the Center for High Performance Computing at the University of Utah are also gratefully acknowledged.